mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

 The code for this diagram follows below:

 ```
-     ```{.pikchr app=fossil-2.17 ext=pdf}
+` ``{.pikchr app=fossil-2.17 ext=pdf}
 box "box"
-     circle "circle" fill cornsilk at 1 right of previous ellipse "ellipse" at 1 right of previous oval "oval" at .8 below first box cylinder "cylinder" at 1 right of previous file "file" at 1 right of previous
+circle "circle" fill cornsilk at 1 right of previous
+ellipse "ellipse" at 1 right of previous
+oval "oval" at .8 below first box
+cylinder "cylinder" at 1 right of previous
+file "file" at 1 right of previous
+` ``
 ```
-```

 The option `app=fossil-2.17` was used to use a newer version of the *fossil* application than the default one.
 Please note, that at least *fossil* in version 2.13 is required.

-We can as well resize the image, in this case we have to create a *png* extension.
+We can as well resize the image.
+In this case we have to create a *png* extension.
 As conversion from svg to png is then required we need a tool called cairosvg which can be installed as a Python packagte using pip: